Content Managment System

 On the next step, you will have to create your Client Secret (CLIENT_SECRET) and save it in a secure file.
 Also save the Client ID (CLIENT_ID).

-I chose the PHP Netlify CMS GitHub Oauth that comes with a blogpost detailing how you can use it on a small hosting server.
+I chose the PHP Netlify CMS GitHub Oauth that comes with a blogpost explaining in detail how to set it up.

 git clone https://github.com/mcdeck/netlify-cms-oauth-provider-php